itzTheMeow/revolt-emoji-sync/README.md

 ## Using

 You can edit the config, mainly to change the nameTemplate and root dir.
+The script uses `fs.watch` to watch for file changes in the root folder. _Subdirectories are not supported._

+Your files should be named `[emoji_name].[png/gif]`.
+Emoji names should follow revolt specifications. (a-z, 0-9, and \_)

 This tool automatically creates servers for you (theres a 99 emoji limit per server).
 Using the name template: `MeowEmojis` will turn out as `MeowEmojis1`, `MeowEmojis2`, etc. Empty servers WILL NOT be deleted.